concur1/pl_compare/README.md

 --------------------------------------------------------------------------------
 End of Report
 --------------------------------------------------------------------------------
->> you find your self writing various SQL/Dataframe operations to try and understand the differences bet ween two tables>If then this tool can help you.
+>> you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences bet ween two tables>If then this tool can help you.

 >>>